gabor-trainer/rust-2025-may-05/labs/Lab 07 - String and &str Fundamentals.md

 Before concluding your session, remember to commit your changes (`git commit -am "feat: complete string lab"` - using conventional commits) and synchronize them with your remote repository (`git push`).

+---

-This custom Rust training was created by IQSOFT - EduTech/gabor for Ericsson – © 2025.
+*This custom Rust training was created by **IQSOFT - EduTech/gabor for Ericsson – © 2025.**
 All materials are exclusively for use by participants of the training.
-Sharing or using these materials outside of the training is not permitted without written permission from IQSOFT - EduTech.
+Sharing or using these materials outside of the training is not permitted without written permission from IQSOFT - EduTech.*